 NOTICE: State or local codes may only allow operation of this appliance in a vented configuration.
 Check your state or local codes.

 WARNING: A qualified service person must install heater.
 Follow all local codes.

-WARNING: If optional handheld remote accessory has been installed, make sure the selector switch is in the OFF position before installing heater.
+WARNING: Make sure the selector switch is in the OFF position before installing heater.